Axon-Shield/blog.github.io/_posts/2025-04-05-reclaim-control-over-your-cyber-defense-empowerment-over-fear.md

 ## The Axon Shield Philosophy

+At Axon Shield
-At Axon Shield, we believe in empowerment-based cybersecurity:
+  - we believe in empowerment-based cybersecurity:

 - **Education over fear**: We help organizations understand real risks and appropriate responses
 - **Strategy over reaction**: We develop comprehensive security strategies aligned with business goals